This easy Blondie recipe is a brown sugar dream!

 Although this is a very simple recipe there are a few key tips to follow to ensure the best soft chewy Blondies

 - Do not over mix!
 This recipe really benefits from a gentle hand when mixing.
 If you over mix these blondies they will not be nearly as moist or tender.
-Just mix until the batter is combined.
+Just mix the batter until it is combined.
 This holds true for brownies and any type of cookie bars, as well.

 - Choose the best quality ingredients.
 There are just a few simple ingredients in these brown sugary bars so the flavor of each ingredient really shines through.

 - The most important ingredient is good quality vanilla extract.
-If you want to learn to make your own, try our easy 2 ingredient pure vanilla extract.
+If you want to learn how to make your own, try our easy 2 ingredient pure vanilla extract.
 It’s amazing and more economical in the long run.

 Plain and Chocolate Chip Blondies